dials/dials/doc/sphinx/documentation/tutorials/br_lyso_multi.rst

 .. figure:: https://dials.github.io/images/br-lyso-multi/stereo.png
    :alt: Stereographic projection of unit cell axes

-   Stereographic projection of unit cell axes

-If all the dots are widely distributed around the circles then there is no evidence of preferred orientation.
-If you have the dots all in the centre or all around the edge, then the axis is preferentially aligned with the beam or with the plate respectively and you will need to consider carefully how to proceed with data collection.
+If all the dots are widely distributed around the circles - then there is no evidence of preferred orientation.
+If you have the dots all in the centre or all around the edge, then the axis is preferentially aligned with the beam or with the plate respectively, and you will need to consider carefully how to proceed with data collection.

 Unit Cell Comparisons
 ~~~~~~~~~~~~~~~~~~~~~

 The crystallographic unit cell can be used to give some hints of
-isomorphism before intensity data are compared.
+isomorphism, before intensity data are compared.
 If you have two distinct
 crystal forms they will be visible in these histograms:

 .. figure:: https://dials.github.io/images/br-lyso-multi/cells.png
    :alt: Unit cell comparisons

-   Unit cell comparisons

-In this case we have a reasonable spread of unit cells with two apparent
+In this case, we have a reasonable spread of unit cells with two apparent
 outliers - with these data they are most likely to be better identified
 by intensity comparisons, but in some cases the unit cell information
 could provide more useful insight.